belikcost/homework-perfomance/README.md

 This project is clone from https://www.notion.so/ with small UI changing.
 Used technologies: react, redux, redux-saga, react-dnd, react-contenteditable.

+## Metrics

+The App render with metrics which send and initialize in `src/metrics/index.js`.
+Statistic by metrics collect in `src/metrics/stats.js` and log in console.

 ## Available Scripts

 In the project directory, you can run: